THE JOURNAL NORDIC MUSEOLOGY

 Questions about publication

 Questions about publication may be directed to the country editor of the journal, whose name and address can be found in the colophon, or to the editor-in-chief.
 Authors will receive a response to their manuscript within two months after submission.
 No material will be returned after publication, and the editors accept no responsibility for unsolicited material.

-Authors receive no payment for published material, but receive 1–3 copies of the issue of the journal, depending on the length of the contribution.
 Those who so wish can also obtain their contribution as a pdf file and can freely disseminate it in relevant contexts.
 No fee is charged for publication, except that authors themselves must cover expenses for any translation work and/or language revision, as well as expenses in connection with the use of illustrations.
 By contributing to the journal, authors give approval for their texts to be made available digitally, in parallel with the printed issue.